zturchan/CMPUT404-assignment-webserver/README.md

 Software Foundation; All Rights Reserved under the PSF license (GPL compatible) http://docs.python.org/2/library/socketserver.html

+In addition to the above base, additions to server.py are contributed by

+*Zak Turchansky

+Further help from the same python example page linked above, as well as https://docs.python.org/2/library/socket.html#socket-objects

 Consultation:
-- Consulted with Kyle Richelhoff about general concepts related to the project
+- Consulted with Kyle Richelhoff about general concepts related to the project (HTTP/TCP interaction, links to the python socket object doc page)